 FilterPro is a trademark of Texas Instruments.
-System Two, Audio Precision are trademarks of Audio Precision, Inc. All trademarks are the property of their respective owners.
+System Two, Audio Precision are trademarks of Audio Precision, Inc. IS is a trademark of NXP Semiconductors.

+All other trademarks are the property of their respective owners.

 This integrated circuit can be damaged by ESD.
 Texas Instruments recommends that all integrated circuits be handled with appropriate precautions.
 Failure to observe proper handling and installation procedures can cause damage.